kunley2/innoscripta-hackathon/README.md

 ## Running The project
 - To install the relevant libraries the project, its recommended to create a virtual environment and install and the dependencies using pip install -r requirements.txt
 - To start the project run python main.py after putting your env file

+## Running using Docker
+- To use docker please install docker desktop
+- Use the command docker build -t [name of the container image] .
+- Run docker run -p 5000:5000 -e [environment variable=value] [container name]